SrinivasA06/Python/Customer Churn Prediction/Readme.md

 ## Description

-This repository contains a Jupyter Notebook, `S_Allanki_Project4.ipynb`, which provides an in-depth analysis and visualization of data using Python.
+This repository contains a Jupyter Notebook, `main.ipynb`, which provides an in-depth analysis and visualization of data using Python.
 The project focuses on exploring, cleaning, and drawing insights from the dataset.
 It utilizes powerful libraries like Pandas, NumPy, and Matplotlib/Seaborn for data manipulation and visualization.

 ## Features